bitnet-io/mateablecoin-24.x/doc/benchmarking.md

     make -C src bitcoin_bench

-After compiling bitcoin-core, the benchmarks can be run with:
+After compiling mateable-core, the benchmarks can be run with:

     src/bench/bench_bitcoin